Halfway Houses in Saint Helens, OR

 Services provided:

-• Family counseling, individual counseling services and employment counseling and training
+• Family counseling, counseling for groups and counseling for couples

 • Comprehensive substance use assessment